numba/numba/docs/source/reference/numpysupported.rst

 * :func:`numpy.random.Generator().uniform()` (*)

 .. note::
-  Users can expect Numba to be bit accurate with Numpy within the last few (at max 5) ULPs for Linux-x86_64, Windows and macOS.
+  Users can expect Numba replicate NumPy's results to within the last few (at max 5) ULPs for Linux-x86_64, Windows-x86_64 and macOS.

-  For distributions marked above with `(*)`: Due to certain compiler technicalities, there might be discrepanies of order of 1000 ULPs on 32-bit architectures as well as linux-aarch64 and linux-ppc64le platforms.
+  For distributions marked above with `(*)`: Due to instruction selection differences across compilers, there may be discrepancies in the order of 1000s of ULPs on 32-bit architectures as well as linux-aarch64 and linux-ppc64le platforms.
+The differences are unlikely to impact the "quality" of the random number generation as they occur through changes in rounding that happen when fused-multiply-add is used instead of multiplication followed by addition.
-  For more details, `see the comment here <https://github.com/numba/numba/pull/8038#issuecomment-1165571368>`

 RandomState and legacy Random number generation
 '''''''''''''''''''''''''''''''''''''''''''''''